Internal Rules Building

 I use the "platform" analogy when discussing organization mission and compliance.

-Within my Three Platforms to Connect, there are three areas to consider and align for compliance analysis:
+Within my Three Platforms to Connect for Compliance, there are three areas to consider and align for compliance analysis:

 - Laws and regulations (external rules)